johnnycyberseed/ibm-zk/pages/What On Earth is A Mainframe%3F (book).md

 -
 - # Table of Contents
 	- Chapter 1 — But Aren't Mainframes Dead?
 An introduction to the Mainframe
-	- Chatper 2 — What are these
+	- Chatper 2 — What Are These Refrigerators?
+Mainframe Hardware
+	- Chapter 3 — The z/OS Jigsaw Puzzle — The Many Pieces of [[z/OS]]
+	- Chapter 4 — Talking to z/OS Networks and Comunications
+		-
 	-